Managing CylanceGATEWAY Connectors Skip Navigation

 CylanceGATEWAY Connector

 establishes a tunnel to this component and has a health check performed on it.
-The Tunnel, DNS, HTTP, and Status columns then provide an indication of the state of those tunnels from the connector to the component that is responsible for managing them.
-For example, if the Tunnel column displays
+The health check status and Status columns indicate the state of those tunnels from the connector to the component that is responsible for managing them.
+For example, if the Health Check column status displays

 X